Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 South Africa Reserve Bank repo rate forecast report

-93% of economists say the South Africa Reserve Bank will hold the repo rate.
+100% of economists say that the South African Reserve Bank will hold the rate.

-- About one in three (36%) think the Bank should cut the rate
+- 100% think the rate will hold, 14% think the Bank should cut the repo rate

 Meet our panel